The following are the spouse visa UK requirements in 2022:

-If you and your spouse (partner) have lived apart for any periods of time, you should discuss this in your application as it may suggest that you and your partner do not intend to live together permanently in the UK.
+If you and your partner have lived apart for any period, you should discuss this in your application as it may suggest that you and your partner do not intend to live together permanently in the UK.

 #6 The applicant and UK partner’s relationship must not fall within the prohibited degree of relationships.

-#7 Depending on your relationship to the person you are seeking to join, or remain with in the UK, you must also prove that:
+#7 Depending on your relationship with the person you are seeking to join, or remain within the UK, you must also prove that:

 - your marriage or civil partnership is valid (if you are applying as a married or civil partner); or

 - you are engaged, free to marry and are seeking entry to the UK to enable your marriage to take place within six months of entry in the UK (if you are applying as a fiancé(e)); or

 - you have lived together akin to a marriage or civil partnership for at least two years before applying (if you are applying as an unmarried partner).

 #8 Any previous relationships of both the applicant and UK partner have broken down permanently.

 Previous legally recognised relationships must be evidenced by a decree absolute (or overseas equivalent).

 What are the additional requirements relating to applicants in the UK on a UK fiancé(e) visa?